drbh/simd-alphatensor-rs/README.md

     // here we do all of the multiplications above in only as many steps as
     // simd vectors.
 In this case we only need one instruction (multiplication)
-    // to perform all 7 multiplications needed for this algorithim let hs = [lefts[0] * rights[0]];
+    // to perform all 7 multiplications needed for this algorithm let hs = [lefts[0] * rights[0]];

     // do the final summation steps